 What the blockchain? – The impact on transactive energy, network resilience & IoT

 Blockchain technology has the highest impact on transactive energy, network resilience and IoT investment.
-Engerati analysts and industry experts join in this live energy webinar.
+Engerati analysts and blockchain adopters join in this energy webinar, available on demand now.

 Blockchain technology has created a buzz in the energy sector.
-This webinar will focus on the impact of this technology for utilities and aim to unpick the myths from the reality.
+This webinar focuses on the impact of this technology for utilities and aims to unpick the myths from the reality.

 It is not energy companies which are aggressively driving these investigations forward, but entrepreneurs, laboratories, and even financial market operators that are exploring opportunities presented by decentralisation.

-An overview of current proof cases of blockchain technology by Engerati's chief analyst Carol L. Stimmel points to three key impact areas, which will be presented by our panel of leading experts.
+An overview of current proof cases of blockchain technology by Engerati's chief analyst Carol L. Stimmel points to three key impact areas, presented by our panel of leading experts.

 Impact 1: Transactive energy

-Improved grid efficiency and optimisation requires a fully controllable and flexible system with embedded intelligence from substation to meter.
-Our panel of experts will discuss if blockchain could be the technology that allows the IoT to share information efficiently, reliably, and securely.
+Improved grid efficiency and optimisation require a fully controllable and flexible system with embedded intelligence from substation to meter.
+Our panel of experts discusses if blockchain could be the technology that allows the IoT to share information efficiently, reliably, and securely.

 Read our summary article on the 'What is the value of blockchain to the energy sector?' or better still, watch the presentations on demand now.